 The most distinctive features of SMS are the behavioural problems.
 These include self-injurious behaviours such as hand biting, self-pinching or scratching, and picking at sores.
 Other behavioural problems include aggression, frequent temper tantrums, hyperactivity, restlessness and distractibility, and severe sleep disturbance.
 In many cases, the severe behaviour difficulties in children with the syndrome persist into adulthood.

-Autistic-type behaviours (see entry Autism Spectrum disorders, including Asperger syndrome), such as resistance to change, repetitive questioning and preoccupations with particular topics are also common.
+Autistic-type behaviours (see entry Autism Spectrum conditions), such as resistance to change, repetitive questioning and preoccupations with particular topics are also common.

 In contrast, children with SMS are often described as loving and caring, eager to please and with a good sense of humour.
 They usually enjoy interacting with adults.